-Since the transformation of the St. Peter Chapel into a dual purpose building for the use of the diocese and and arts centre in 2003, the Eype Centre for the Arts at St. Peter’s has become a viable and well-known and loved venue for artistic events.
-These have included concerts, literary festivals, theatrical performances, art exhibitions and even used as recording studio with splendid acoustics.
+Since the re-ordering of St. Peter’s Church into a space that can be used both for religious uses and an arts centre in 2003, the Eype Centre for the Arts has become a viable and well-known and loved venue for artistic events.
+These have included concerts, literary festivals, theatrical performances, art and photographic exhibitions, with superb light and hanging systems, and even used as recording studio with splendid acoustics.

-Churches have historically played an important, sometimes crucial, role in the development of the arts.
-Think the Renaissance.
-The arts and financial support the Eype Centre for the Arts gives to the local Parish has helped to keep the building open and we try to encourage a greater use of the chapel.
+Churches have historically played an important, sometimes crucial, role in the development of the arts, eg. the Renaissance.
+The financial support the Eype Centre for the Arts gives through its hire fees to the local Parish has helped to keep the building open and encouraged a greater use of the building.

 The 2002/2003 transformation of the Victorian Church into a versatile space takes the building back to what churches were traditionally used for; a local meeting place, a village hall, a community centre as well as a haven for prayer.
 The success of introducing an arts centre demonstrates what can be done to save threatened church buildings and may well inspire other Parishes to look at their increasingly redundant buildings in a new light.